-The long-term trend arguably reflects the degree of concentration within the share register (see Figure 19 on page 21).
+The long-term trend reflects, in our view, the degree of concentration within the share register (see Figure 19 on page 20).
 A couple of handfuls of institutions own the bulk of shares in issue.
 When one of these sells, as Prudential M&G has been doing in recent months, this has a disproportionate effect on the share register.
-BCAI's board recognises that part of the problem has been that the company is not sufficiently well known and understood.
-Their intention is that, through education, the discount narrows to a level where the fund can re-expand.
+BCAl's board recognises that part of the problem has been that the company is not sufficiently well known and understood, this was the reasoning behind our appointment.
+Their intention is that the discount be driven down to a level where the fund can re-expand.